AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 To capture data this way, you need to define a custom template inside the {%raw%}`{% form %}{% endform %}`{%endraw%} tags.
 You need to specify the entity name, and you must not include the `name` attribute.
 In the template, a POST form must be present, and input names (`name` attribute) must correspond to respective CRM entity attribute names.
 You can enforce required fields on your custom form with the `required` attribute.

+If you have more than one Twig form on the page, you need to add the hidden `_key` input and specify `form.id` as its value.
+This will help to distinguish submissions from different forms.
+If you omit the key, every form present on the page will try to process the submission which is likely undesired.

 {% raw %}
 ```twig
 {% form entity="lead" mode="create" required=["lastname", "emailaddress1", "description"] %}